-In Peace and Development work you study the relationship between poverty, conflicts and development as well as political room of manouver for change.
+In Peace and Development Work you study the relationship between poverty, conflicts and sustainable development as well as political room for manoeuvre for change.

 Peace and Development Work is for students who are looking for a specialisation in issues linked to peace, development and international development co-operation.
 We focus on current research concerning development as well as the practical work carried out by international institutions, non-governmental organisations and social movements.